How To Put Air In Jeep Wrangler Tires: Quick and Easy Steps

 • Safety: The National Highway Traffic Safety Administration (NHTSA) reports that 11,000 tire-related accidents happen annually in the US.

 For off-roading, many Jeep owners “air down” tires for better grip.
 But always re-inflate before returning to pavement.
-Driving with low pressure on roads is risky.

 Extra Tips For Jeep Wrangler Owners